Loading...

 CRITTERS OF ROMBLON ISLAND

-If you want to learn more about the photographers and their work just follow the link on the photos in the galleries and portfolios.
+If you’d like to learn more about the photographers and their work, simply follow the links on the photos in the galleries and portfolios.

 CEPHALOPODS OF ROMBLON

-Often represented on the critter wishlists of our guests are species in the Cephalopod group like Blue Ring Octopus, Wunderpus, Mimicus, Coconut Octopus and Flamboyant Cuttlefish.
-These mollusks are popular not only for their exceptional looks but also for their fascinating behavior.
+Many of our guests have cephalopods high on their critter wish lists, including the Blue-ringed Octopus, Wunderpus, Mimic Octopus, Coconut Octopus, and Flamboyant Cuttlefish.
+These fascinating mollusks are admired not only for their striking appearance but also for their captivating behavior.

 SHRIMPS OF ROMBLON